 But that’s patently false.
 And honestly, that kind of thinking is lonely.
 It breeds a sort of “me against the world” attitude.
 You were born into this world naked and alone.
-Now go fend for yourself, you fuck.
+Now go fend for yourself.
 No, you were helped all along the way by generous, loving people and their efforts put you on this track to success.

 When I stop to truly think of how much I have been given in my life, I am filled with gratitude.
 My company didn’t have to hire me, but it did, and I owe it my career.
 My parents supported me and trusted my ability to find my own path, and for that I am grateful.
 My friends put up with my weird ways and for that I am grateful.
 There was a benefactor in everything I’ve achieved in my life.

 Reflecting on this feeling of gratitude opens my eyes to a whole network of supportive people in my life that are rooting for my success.
 Each person who was a positive influence gave me a push towards where I am today.

 These are the cheerleaders who can share in every victory I have.
 I can look to them and say, “I couldn’t have done this without you.”
 Truthfully.
 And I want to be more aware of that so I can share more with them.

 Help me, help you